AllskyTeam/allsky/README.md

 			* `REMOTE_PORT`: specifies a non-default FTP port.
 			* `SSH_KEY_FILE`: path to a SSH private key.
 When `scp` is used for uploads, this identify file will be used to establish the secure connection.
 			* The Secure CP (`scp`) and Google Cloud Service (`gcs`) protocols are now supported for file uploads.
-		* Sanity checking is done on many settings.
-For example, URLs in Allsky Map data must be reachable from the Internet, and crop areas must fit within the image.
 		* The Wiki now points to files in the GitHub `documentation` directory.
 A copy of that directory is also on the Pi and accessible via the Documentation link in the WebUI.
 		* AUTO_STRETCH now works, and is documented with sample images.
 		* Images can now be uploaded using the full `image-YYYYMMDDHHMMSS.jpg` name instead of the shorter `image.jpg` name.
 See the `IMG_UPLOAD_ORIGINAL_NAME` Allsky setting in the documentation.